Monetary Policy Transmission amid Demand Reallocations

-We study how the interaction of market power and nominal price rigidity influences inflation dynamics.
+How do market power and nominal price rigidity influence inflation dynamics?
 We formulate a tractable model of oligopolistic competition and sticky prices, and derive closed-form expressions for the pass-through of idiosyncratic and common cost shocks to firms' prices.
-Using unpublished micro data for Canadian wholesale firms, we estimate that idiosyncratic cost pass-through is incomplete at 70% and independent of the degree of sector price stickiness.
-Common cost pass-through declines with price stickiness: from nearly complete in flexible-price sectors to below 70% in sectors with the stickiest prices.
-A higher degree of sector or firm market power lowers the pass-through of both types of cost shocks.
-These estimates imply a degree of strategic complementarity that lowers the slope of the New Keynesian Phillips Curve by 30% in one-sector model and by 74% in multi-sector model.
+Using unpublished micro data for Canadian wholesale firms, we estimate that idiosyncratic cost pass-through is incomplete and independent of the sector price stickiness, while common cost pass-through declines with price stickiness.
+The estimates imply a degree of strategic complementarity that lowers the slope of the New Keynesian Phillips curve by 30% in a one-sector model and by 64% in a multi-sector model.

 Using administrative transactions data from the United Kingdom, we document a swift decline in sterling use among British exporters after the 2016 Brexit vote.
-Through a novel decomposition, we document most of this decline comes from two sources: (i) continuously-operating firms switching from sterling to dollars or local currencies and (ii) reductions in transactions for sterling-loyal firms.
-In contrast, new entrants into exporting primarily invoice in sterling before and after the Brexit vote.
-Our findings provide the first evidence on the quantitative relevance of new channels that contribute to changes in aggregate invoicing shares amidst political upheaval.
+Through a novel decomposition, we document most of this decline comes from two sources: (i) continuously-operating firms switching from sterling to dollars or local currencies and (ii) reductions in trade volumes and transactions for sterling-loyal firms.
+We quantify the role of firm and market heterogeneity in driving these changes and document that firms which served markets with more US competitors and used more dollar-invoiced imported inputs were more likely to switch to dollars after the Brexit vote.
+Altogether, our findings provide the first quantitative evidence on the channels that contribute to changes in aggregate invoicing shares amidst political upheaval.

 How do the choices of individual firms contribute to the dominance of a currency in global trade?
 Using export transactions data from the UK over 2010-2016, we document strong evidence of two mechanisms that promote the use of a dominant currency: (1) prior experience: the probability that a firm invoices its exports to a new market in a dominant currency is increasing in the number of years the firm has used the dominant currency in its existing markets; (2) strategic complementarity: a firm is more likely to invoice its exports in the currency chosen by the majority of its competitors in a foreign destination market in order to stabilize its residual demand in that market.
 We show that the introduction of a managerial fixed cost of currency management into a model of invoicing currency choice yields dynamic paths of currency choice that match our empirical findings.